josfeenstra/cityjson-validator/doc/research-orientation-intro.md

 1. Find a staff of the MSc Geomatics;
 2. Agree on a topic;
-3. Send to the coordinator ([Clara García-Sánchez](mailto:c.garcia-sanchez@tudelft.nl)) a half-page summary containing the following:
+3. Send to the coordinator ((removed email, lets not expose that for everyone)) a half-page summary containing the following:

     *   name student
     *   name of the supervisor